Kaizer SGTC I

 21st June 2008

-A new topload was made from a tennis ball wrapped in aluminum foil, its not as smooth a surface as it should be, but it works.
+A new topload was made from a tennis ball wrapped in aluminium foil, its not as smooth a surface as it should be, but it works.

 The spark gap now consists of 2x WT20 tungsten welding electrodes, these are able of withstanding high temperatures without vaporizing as the copper wires were likely to do over time.
 There is still room for improvement on the spark gap as its still just a single jump static spark gap.

-By calculating the Tesla coil in JAVATC I tuned the circuits to theoretically be in resonans, but its only approximating as the construction is far from precise.
+By calculating the Tesla coil in JAVATC I tuned the circuits to theoretically be in resonance, but its only approximating as the construction is far from precise.

 With the new improvements 105mm sparks will jump to a grounded wire.